Skip to main content

 "A weapon is not a weapon until it tastes blood."
 Kunwar Pratap always said.

-" We Rajaputanis protect our heirs with our blood."
+" We Rajputanis protect our heirs with our blood."
 Ranima had always reminded her.
 She looked at Amar's sleeping figure and picked him up.
-Rubbing his eyes Amar rested his head on his mother's neck.
-Ajabde could feel his breath.
-Suddenly, for the first time, the mother in her was scared, scared to open that door.
+Rubbing his eyes, Amar rested his head on his mother's neck.
+Ajabdeh could feel his breath.
+Suddenly, for the first time, the mother in her was scared to open that door.
 She closed her eyes.
 She remembered how she insisted she could protect him.
-She insisted that a hundred soldiers were not needed, she was competent.
+She insisted that a hundred soldiers were not needed; she was competent.
 Ranaji believed her, Kunwarsa believed her, Ranima...
 Baijilal had no place for emotion.
 She put the dagger in her waist belt and picked up the sword.

 "Jai Bhavani."
 She kissed Amar's forehead and tied him to her belly with a dupatta.
 She removed her jewellery and tied her hair up.

 Opening the door, she found a dark, empty corridor.
-There were commotions downstairs, Patta and Balwant were leading the troops at the front and back, and Raoji was at the fort gates.
+There was commotion downstairs.
+Patta and Balwant were leading the troops at the front and back, and Raoji was at the fort gates.
 She heard faint footsteps.
 She turned.
 The shadow hid behind the pillar.
 She closed her eyes.
 She could sense there was more than one.

 Kunwar Pratap was on his way back to Chittor when Rawatji's messenger surprised him.
 He read the letter.

-" Baojiraj, my spies inform me that Bijolia is under Mughal threat..."
+" Baojiraj, my spies inform me that Bijolia is in threat..."
 He could read no more.

 " Amar..."
 He whispered in anxiety.

 Kunwar Pratap reached to find the Bijolia soldiers hurt, Balwant lay bleeding as he managed to say " Jija is... still in the...."
-He rushed in sword out, he could hear the wail of Amar, it suddenly haunted him.
+He rushed in sword out; he could hear the wail of Amar, which suddenly haunted him.
 Like something had happened to her.
-He rushed towards the noises.
+He rushed towards the noise.
 He stood like a stone at the sight.
-Four men lay dead as Ajabde picked her dagger out of the fifth one, and held Amar tighter.
-She looked up to see him stand there and Ajabde's strong self gave in to the insecure mother.
+Four men lay dead as Ajabdeh picked her dagger out of the fifth one and held Amar tighter.
+He was crying in fear.
+She could feel someone at the end of the corridor and took her stance, alarmed.
+That was when she saw him.

-She put Amar down as he toddled his way to Kunwar Pratap who picked him up and held him tight.
+She put Amar down as he toddled his way to Kunwar Pratap, who picked him up and held him tightly as he sobbed.
 They stared at each other, each of their eyes spoke fear, fear they had never seen in each other, but the parents in them gave in to the warriors.
-They hugged each other crushing Amar in between as she let the tears flow.
+They hugged each other, crushing Amar in between as she could no longer hold back her tears.

 "Hush!
 I am proud of you."
 He whispered.